hapijs/lab/README.md

 - `-e`, `--environment` - value to set the `NODE_ENV` environment variable to, defaults to 'test'.
 - `-f`, `--flat` - do not perform a recursive load of test files within the test directory.
 - `-g`, `--grep` - only run tests matching the given pattern which is internally compiled to a RegExp.
-- `-P`, `--pattern` - only load files with the given pattern in the name.
 - `-h`, `--help` - show command line usage.
 - `-i`, `--id` - only run the test for the given identifier (or identifiers range).
 - `-I`, `--ignore` - ignore a list of globals for the leak detection (comma separated)